 I wrote a simple python script that utilizes threads and a queue.
 Using a queue is one way to communicate between threads with the added bonus that it’s thread safe.
 The change of color can be thought of as an event and your event pool as a handler.
 When an event is emitted, the appropriate candidate responds with it’s particular color or animation.

-The color changes I’m using in my script are very simplistic on/off color changes but Bibliopixel provides some very fun pre-written animations that you might try modifying, for example:
+The color changes I’m using in my script are very simplistic on/off color changes but Bibliopixel provides some very fun pre-written animations that you might try modifying.

 Clone the latest copy of the jenkins status light script: